0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/bridging.md

 To send an asset from L2 to L1, the wrapped token is first burnt on the L2 network.

-The bridge smart contract then unlocks the original asset on the origin network (L1) ready for claiming.
+When executing `claimAsset`, the bridge smart contract unlocks the original asset on the origin network (L1) ready for claiming.

 The data below is transaction data (represented by a leaf node in an exit tree) and comes from an [example L2 to L1 claim transaction](https://etherscan.io/tx/0x70f7f550cded85e21e0893b6ea5aae3dd2b998021ce449770fa78a967bc44f79) which also posts the local and network exit roots and root proofs used for verification on L1.